 Call for Abstract

-9th World Congress on Spectroscopy & Analytical Techniques, will be organized around the theme “Meeting new horizons in the field of Spectroscopy & Analytical Chemistry”
+10th World Congress on Mass Spectrometry & Analytical Techniques, will be organized around the theme “Insights in modern world of Mass Spectrometry & Analytical Chemistry”

-Euro Spectro 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Euro Spectro 2019
+Mass Spectro 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Mass Spectro 2019

 Submit your abstract to any of the mentioned tracks.